fredprod/logstash-zabbix/README.md

 ## Configuration

-Import Template in Zabbix with Template_Logstash.xml
+Import Template in Zabbix with Template_Logstash.xml if you are using Zabbix 3.4.
+If you are using Zabbix 3.2, you can use Template_Logstash-32.xml.

 Put logstash.py in UserParameter in zabbix agent configuration.